andreacervetti/ada-virt-monitor/README.md

 Run `gprbuild -P avm.gpr`.

 ### Structure
-The basic idea is to define an engine ("monitor") managing a dynamic sructure with the information related to defined hypervisor and their status.
+The basic idea is to define an engine ("monitor") managing a dynamic structure with the information related to defined hypervisor and their status.
 A task periodically upgrades the informations (status of virtual machines, statistics, etc.)